A guide to getting flicker free after effects end credits.

 How many times do you finish watching an indie movie and the credit roll at the end looks like someone is waving a black blanket under the text?

 Probably quite often, right?
-Well, you don’t have to be a Hollywood bigshot to get flicker free credits.
-All you need is Adobe After Effects, Photoshop, a couple pointers, and a simple expression that does most of the work for you.
-This is to show how to make credits in after effects.
+Well, you don’t have to be a Hollywood bigshot to get flicker-free credits.
+All you need is Adobe After Effects, Photoshop, a couple of pointers, and a simple expression that does most of the work for you.

 When picking out a font to with in the end credits, use fonts that don’t have very fine details.
-Thick, bold choices such as Arial, Aktiv Grotesk, Helvetica, or Montserrat have never done me wrong.
+Thick, bold choices such as Arial, Aktiv Grotesk, Helvetica, or Montserrat (Adobe Fonts, to the rescue!) have never done me wrong.
 You can use serif fonts as well, but be sure to juggle between the ornament of the font vs. potential film flicker.

 I know that this sounds scary, but it shouldn’t be.
 Something as simple as the “Reduce Interlace Flicker” effect in AE or switching over to “Smooth” Anti-Aliasing in Photoshop can make a nice difference.
 Text that is totally sharp will render as jitter.

 Not quite white text

 This may sound like either complete heresy or a cheat, but reducing the contrast between the background and the text can make a heck of a difference when scrolling text.
 I generally use 85% white for font color on the text.
 You can dial it in for taste, but #d9d9d9 is a good starting point.
 If someone gives you a hard time about it, either they are focusing on the wrong thing or show them the difference once things get scrolling.

 The whole pixel and nothing but the whole pixel